yashu762001/Smart-Contract-Powered-Raffle/README.md

 <h1> Smart-Raffle </h1>

 <h2> A decentralised lottery prevents any middlemen intervention who can manipulate the results.
 Also the winners are paid instantly so there is no chance of fraud.
-Trust issues are minimised since now we just have to beleive in a piece of code whic will work as it is instructed to. </h2>
+Trust issues are minimised since now we just have to beleive in a piece of code which will work as it is instructed to. </h2>

 <h2> TechStack Involved : </h2>
 <ul>